Used car buying guide

 Editorial note

 Vehicle Plainly uses source-aware editorial review and explains data limits clearly.
+Registry sources provide context, not guarantees; official sources have their own scope and may not include every event.
+Source gaps do not mean a vehicle issue is impossible.
 This guide is educational and does not replace official records, authorized reports, professional inspection, or legal advice.
+Vehicle Plainly is not affiliated with government agencies, NMVTIS, NHTSA, or report providers.